Report a hate crime or incident

 Stop Hate UK

-Stop Hate UK is a leading anti-hate and anti-discrimination organisation for corporate, statutory, and community sectors.
+• is a leading anti-hate and anti-discrimination organisation for corporate, statutory, and community sectors

-Stop Hate UK offer a dedicated 24-hour anti-Hate Crime reporting service for all monitored strands of a person's identity or perceived identity.
-Stop Hate UK help you report a hate crime, receive support before, during and after and to help you understand the process.
+• offer a dedicated 24-hour anti-Hate Crime reporting service for all monitored strands of a person's identity or perceived identity

 You can report a hate crime online.